Sweet potato: Names

+Habitat

 The plant does not tolerate frost.
 It grows best at an average temperature of 24 °C, with abundant sunshine and warm nights.
 Annual rainfalls of 750–1000 mm are considered most suitable, with a minimum of 500 mm in the growing season.
-The crop is sensitive to drought at the tuber initiation stage 50–60 days after planting, and it is not tolerant to water-logging, as it may cause tuber rots and reduce growth of storage roots if aeration is poor.
+The crop is sensitive to drought at the tuber initiation stage 50–60 days after planting, and it is not tolerant to waterlogging, which may cause tuber rots and reduce the growth of storage roots if aeration is poor.

 Depending on the cultivar and conditions, tuberous roots mature in two to nine months.
-With care, early-maturing cultivars can be grown as an annual summer crop in temperate areas, such as the Eastern United States and China.
+With care, early-maturing cultivars can be grown as an annual summer crop in warm temperate areas, such as the Eastern United States and China.
 Sweet potatoes rarely flower when the daylight is longer than 11 hours, as is normal outside of the tropics.
 They are mostly propagated by stem or root cuttings or by adventitious shoots called "slips" that grow out from the tuberous roots during storage.
 True seeds are used for breeding only.